Patrick Hamilton (martyr): Katherine Hamilton

 Patrick's sister, Katherine Hamilton, was the wife of the Captain of Dunbar Castle and also a committed Protestant.
 In March 1539 she was forced in exile to Berwick upon Tweed for her beliefs.
 She had been in England before and met the Queen, Jane Seymour.

 According to the historian John Spottiswood, Katherine was brought to trial for heresy before James V at Holyroodhouse in 1534, and her other brother James Hamilton of Livingston fled.
 The King was impressed by her conviction shown in her short answer to the prosecutor.
 He laughed and spoke to her privately, convincing her to abandon her profession of faith.
 The other accused also recanted for the time.

+A play about Katherine, with Patrick as a secondary character, was written by Rona Munro, and performed on tour in 2024.